AerieMinor/Linux/README.md

 # LinuxFinal
-Portion of Final for Linux Course and
+Samples of working with command line in Linux and comprehension of permissions.
-Portion of Midterm exam for Linux Course